The ANTIDOTE Institute

 Interested applicants will need to provide:

-• Letter of commitment from Med Tox program director confirming the applicant will have the availability and protected time to fully participate in all sessions (for fellow applicants only)
+• Letter of commitment from your fellowship director (for fellow applicants) or department chair/division chief (faculty applicants) confirming that you will have the availability and protected time to fully participate in all sessions.

 Commitment

 • Participation in virtual small group sessions (approximately 2 hours) every other month.
-These sessions will consist of group discussion around core research concepts as well as group discussion around individual institute member research projects
+These sessions will consist of group discussions around core research concepts as well as group discussions around individual institute member research projects.

-• Attendance at two in person ANTIDOTE retreats at ACMT’s Annual Scientific Meeting (ASM 2024 and ASM 2025).
-We will also have a more informal meet up at NACCT, but this is optional to attend
+• Attending three in-person ANTIDOTE retreats at ACMT’s Annual Scientific Meeting (ASM 2025, ASM 2026, and 2027).
+Travel costs for ASM retreats will be reimbursed (up to $2k per year) by the program.
+We will also have more informal meet-ups at NACCT, which will be optional to attend.

 Program Administrators